-Scientific Scholar journals rely on the integrity and honesty of their Editors to publish the best manuscript that conforms to the ethical standards and meets all the requirements as per the mission of the journal for publication.
-Scientific Scholar encourages its editors to follow the Committee on Publication Ethics (COPE) “Best Practice Guidelines for Journal Editors”.
+Scientific Scholar and it’s journals rely on the integrity and honesty of their Editors to publish the best manuscript that conforms to the ethical standards and meets all the requirements as per the mission of the journal for publication.
+Scientific Scholar and it’s journals encourages its editors to follow the Committee on Publication Ethics (COPE) “Best Practice Guidelines for Journal Editors”.

 “To steal and pass off the ideas or words of another as one’s own,” “use another’s production without crediting the source,” or “present as new and original an idea or product derived from an existing source.”
-The Scientific Scholar also considers “self-plagiarism” as a form of plagiarism.
+The Scientific Scholar and it’s journals also considers “self-plagiarism” as a form of plagiarism.
 An example of self-plagiarism would be when an author borrows from his or her own previously published work without the proper citation within the newly submitted manuscript.
-We provide plagiarism check software (iThenticate) available on our Editors and Reviewer’s panel in the manuscript management system.
+We have plagiarism check software (iThenticate) available on our Editors and Reviewer’s panel in the manuscript management system.
 We encourage our editors and reviewers to use the plagiarism check.
 The manuscript’s found to have plagiarism is rejected.

-Scientific Scholar journals abide by COPE Retraction Guidelines.
+Scientific Scholar and it’s journals abide by COPE Retraction Guidelines.